Accounts Officer

 Are these interview questions helpful?

-Q6.
-What is the difference between cash and bank book?
+Q. What is the difference between a cash book and a bank book?

 Ans.